SEA-AI/.github/README.md

 Hello there!

-This is the special plublic repo from our organisation
+This is the special public repo from our organisation